 The Curriculum at Sir Robert Pattinson Academy enables our students to dream, achieve and believe in their capabilities by providing an exceptional, inspiring educational experience, which allows students to fulfill their potential and become highly employable and successful members of society.

-Our SRPA Values are key to what we believe our school community stands and works for.
+Our SRPA Values are key to what we believe our Academy community stands and works for.
 Every member of SRPA plays a vital part.

 We want to: